junxian428/HTB_Certified_Junior_Cybersecurity_Associate/13. Footprinting/9. DNS/README.md

 The SOA record is located in a domain's zone file and specifies who is responsible for the operation of the domain and how DNS information for the domain is managed.

 @htb[/htb]$ dig soa www.inlanefreight.com

+The dot (.) is replaced by an at sign (@) in the email address.
+In this example, the email address of the administrator is awsdns-hostmaster@amazon.com.

+<h3>Default Configuration</h3>

+There are many different configuration types for DNS.
+Therefore, we will only discuss the most important ones to illustrate better the functional principle from an administrative point of view.
+All DNS servers work with three different types of configuration files:

+1. local DNS configuration files

+2. zone files

+3. reverse name resolution files

+The DNS server Bind9 is very often used on Linux-based distributions.
+Its local configuration file (named.conf) is roughly divided into two sections, firstly the options section for general settings and secondly the zone entries for the individual domains.
+The local configuration files are usually:

+- named.conf.local

+- named.conf.options

+- named.conf.log

+It contains the associated RFC where we can customize the server to our needs and our domain structure with the individual zones for different domains.
+The configuration file named.conf is divided into several options that control the behavior of the name server.
+A distinction is made between global options and zone options.

+Global options are general and affect all zones.
+A zone option only affects the zone to which it is assigned.
+Options not listed in named.conf have default values.
+If an option is both global and zone-specific, then the zone option takes precedence.

+<h3>Local DNS Configuration</h3>

+@bind9:~# cat /etc/bind/named.conf.local

+In this file, we can define the different zones.
+These zones are divided into individual files, which in most cases are mainly intended for one domain only.
+Exceptions are ISP and public DNS servers.
+In addition, many different options extend or reduce the functionality.
+We can look these up on the documentation of Bind9.

+A zone file is a text file that describes a DNS zone with the BIND file format.
+In other words it is a point of delegation in the DNS tree.
+The BIND file format is the industry-preferred zone file format and is now well established in DNS server software.
+A zone file describes a zone completely.
+There must be precisely one SOA record and at least one NS record.
+The SOA resource record is usually located at the beginning of a zone file.
+The main goal of these global rules is to improve the readability of zone files.
+A syntax error usually results in the entire zone file being considered unusable.
+The name server behaves similarly as if this zone did not exist.
+It responds to DNS queries with a SERVFAIL error message.

+In short, here, all forward records are entered according to the BIND format.
+This allows the DNS server to identify which domain, hostname, and role the IP addresses belong to.
+In simple terms, this is the phone book where the DNS server looks up the addresses for the domains it is searching for.